 Keeping customers makes good business sense but it's not always easy.
-Here are our tips on how you can keep your customers coming back to your business
+Here are our tips on how to keep customers coming back to your business

 You've spent lots of time casting your lines, making your catch and reeling them in.
 But now you've got those customers, how do you keep them?

-The downfall for many companies is that they don't know how to keep customers.
+Many companies don't know how to keep customers.
 It seems this is the pot of gold at the end of the rainbow and few firms find it.
 But why bother?
 What are the real advantages of customer retention?

-Studies across a number of industries have revealed that the cost of keeping an existing customer is around 10% of the cost of acquiring a new one.
-So, economically it makes pretty good sense.
+Studies across a number of sectors show that the cost of keeping an existing customer is around 10% of the cost of acquiring a new one.
+So, economically it makes good sense.
 Putting together a good retention strategy will also lead to increased customer profitability, as the longer the relationship, the lower the account maintenance cost.

 Spreading the word about your offer

-There are other associated benefits to fostering a lasting relationship with customers, including the fact that long-term customers are more likely to introduce your business to others via a verbal referral, they're more likely to purchase other products from you and if they're completely happy with the service they're getting then why would they even think about switching to a competitor?
+There are other associated benefits to fostering a lasting relationship with customers, including the fact that long-term customers are more likely to introduce your business to others via word-of-mouth recommendation, they're more likely to purchase other products from you and if they're completely happy with the service they're getting then why would they even think about switching to a competitor?

 If the business is maintaining good customer relations and keeping people loyal and satisfied, this also creates a happy workforce, with increased job satisfaction.
 Look at it this way: if the customer has been loyal to the company for some time, he or she will require less help and have fewer problems to deal with.

 Clearly there are a great many benefits to keeping hold of current customers.
 But modern customers are smart - they're not happy to deal with you simply because they know you or your office is nearby or even because it's the easiest option.
-These days, people know how to get the best deal and will be happy to pop off to a competitor quicker than you can say "nice knowing you" if you don't give them what they need.
+Consumers know how to get the best deal and will be happy to go to a competitor quicker than you can say "nice knowing you" if you don't give them what they need.
 So, short of locking the doors and refusing to let people go until they pledge to stay loyal to you for the rest of their days, how do you keep people coming back for more?

 Make promises you can keep

-The bad news is that there doesn't seem to be one particular foolproof method.
-If there was, everyone would be doing it.
-Firms that can boast great success in their customer retention endeavours often have one thing in common though - great customer service.
-It's no good promising a customer the world at your initial meeting if three months down the line they discover you don't have the manpower, skills or knowledge to go about fulfiling your pledges.
+Firms that can boast great success in their customer retention endeavours often have one thing in common - great customer service.
+It's no good promising a customer the world at your initial meeting if three months down the line they discover you don't have the manpower, skills or knowledge to go about fulfilling your pledges.
 You have to make promises you can keep and be able to provide what the customer demands.
 And you must do it better than any of your competitors.

-As all great gurus will tell you, the first thing you need to do is look within.
-In this case, that means within your business.
-Employing staff who are enthusiastic and who actually know what they're talking about will do wonders for the reputation of the firm.
+The first thing you need to do is look within.
+Employing staff who are enthusiastic and who know what they're talking about will do wonders for the reputation of the firm.
 How many times have you walked into a shop and asked for some advice, only to be met with a blank stare from the shop assistant?
 It's frustrating if the customer contact person has no clue about what they're actually selling - so staff training is key.

 Communication is a vital part of keeping customers satisfied.
 It's important to listen to your customers.
-Make sure you communicate well, too, with a customer magazine or newsletter to keep customers well-informed.
-An employee newsletter is also an effective way of keeping staff informed of new products, changes and good practice.
+Make sure you communicate well, too, with a regular email newsletter to keep customers well-informed.
+An employee newsletter is also an effective way of keeping staff in the loop about new products, changes and good practice.

 Tried and tested methods of customer retention also involve rewarding people for their loyalty and giving customers something tangible - a real reason to come back to your firm.
-Incentives to return could include add-ons, vouchers, loyalty discounts or cards, special pricing and bonuses and gifts for ordering through a website.
+Incentives to return could include add-ons, vouchers, loyalty discounts or cards, special pricing, bonuses or gifts.

 Above all, keeping customers happy should mean that actions speak louder than words.
 A proven rather than promised commitment will put you way ahead of the competition.